 - Design: translating hypotheses to ad creatives and product page creatives by guiding designers through world-class design briefs.
 These are based on data that has proven to have worked in the past, what’s working in the category, and how users interact with ads and product pages.

 - Deploy and iterate: a great deployment process that allows you to smartly monitor the impact of these new creatives, and a robust testing mechanism that allows you to test different hypotheses to find the most effective one.
-This is through native App Store & Google Play product page experiments, Storemaven install experience testing, as well as custom product page testing powered by Storemaven.
+This is through native App Store & Google Play product page experiments, Storemaven install Product Page A/B testing, as well as custom product page testing powered by Storemaven.

 If you’re thinking about ways to scale such a creative process, our in-house Design Studio can help.
 We’d love to connect you to our team of expert designers who’ll provide high-quality designs on-demand to help you execute your data-driven design operation.